isomerpages/moe-rivervalleyhigh/_information/Whole School/FAQs.md

 <br>* We offer Bicultural Studies Programme (Chinese) and SAP Scholarship
 <br>* We have six talent academies - Science&nbsp; Leaders Academy, Humanities
-and Social Sciences Leaders Academy, Mathematics Leaders Academy, Bicultural Leaders Academy and The Eco-Sustainability Leadership Academy and Student Leadership Development Leaders Academy to stretch our students’ potential
+and Social Sciences Leaders Academy, Mathematics Leaders Academy, Bicultural Leaders Academy, The Eco-Sustainability Leadership Academy and Student Leadership Development Leaders Academy to stretch our students’ potential
 <br>
 <br>As an IP school, students are exposed to varied learning experiences and